-- Another adult owner meets the citizenship criteria described in the table above; or - The parent or guardian of a minor child who is a U.S. citizen, non-citizen national, or a qualified alien applies for assistance on behalf of the child, as long as they live in the same household.
+- Another adult owner meets the eligibility; or - The parent or guardian of a minor child who is a U.S. citizen, non-citizen national, or a qualified alien applies for assistance on behalf of the child, as long as they live in the same household.
 The parent or legal guardian must register as the coapplicant.